joseneto/pathgm-docs/README.md

 ---

-## 📄 What you'll find here
+## 🧠 What is PathGM?

-This repository contains:
+PathGM is a Telegram bot designed to help Game Masters manage campaigns, create rich content, and speed up session prep — all tailored to **Pathfinder 2e Remaster**.
+It leverages **AI-powered commands** to generate high-quality lore, characters, and encounters in seconds.

+---

+## ⚙️ Key Features

+- Generate NPCs, plots, encounters, villages, and more with AI
+- Manage characters and import directly from Pathbuilder 2e
+- Store notes, lores, and game hooks interactively
+- Intuitive Telegram-based interface with multi-language support
+- Credit system to manage usage fairly

+---

+## 🧙 About this Repository

+This repo contains the bot's documentation files:

 - `index.md` — Welcome and overview
 - `comandos.md` — Full command list and usage examples
-- `player-json-id.jpeg` — Visual guide to locate your Pathbuilder JSON ID
-- `_config.yml` — Configuration file for Jekyll theme
+- `_config.yml` — Jekyll config

-The documentation is written in Markdown and styled with the [Minimal Jekyll Theme](https://github.com/pages-themes/minimal).
+- `player-json-id.jpeg` — Pathbuilder visual guide

 ---

-## 🚀 Contributing

-If you'd like to suggest improvements to the docs or report an issue, feel free to open a pull request or contact me directly.

----

-## 🧙 About PathGM

-PathGM is a Telegram bot that helps GMs manage and enhance Pathfinder 2e campaigns with AI-generated:

-- NPCs (friendly or enemy)
-- Encounters by level and terrain
-- Plot hooks and twists
-- Lore and worldbuilding notes
-- Player rolls with Pathbuilder integration

-All content is localized and organized by campaign.